Lisbon vacation rentals

 When is the best time to stay in a vacation rental in Lisbon?

 Lisbon enjoys a Mediterranean climate, and it rarely experiences extreme weather.
 The summer is hot and dry, winter is cool, and spring and fall are mostly sunny with mild weather.
-No matter the season, there is usually something happening in Lisbon.
+No matter the season, there is usually something happening in Lisbon, so it’s always a good time to stay in one of the city’s apartment rentals.
 In February the city celebrates Carnival with street parades featuring music, dance, and elaborate costumes.
 In May, bibliophiles rejoice when the Lisbon Book Fair kicks off and stalls selling best-sellers and antique wonders fill the walkways of Edward VII Park.
 In the summer, the Rock in Rio Lisboa festival brings big-name music acts to the city.

 What are the top things to do in Lisbon?